 After source controls have been maximized, site runoff controls are typically needed to manage the additional post-development stormwater runoff.
 Determine the standards applicable to the site to properly size runoff controls.
 Minimum required stormwater standards are summarized in Table 1.
-Identify additional standards required in Watershed Policy Statements (Appendix 2), if applicable.
+Identify additional standards required in Watershed Policy Statements (if any).